 >>

+The project conducted a stakeholder consultation at 19 December 2008 (c.f Stakeholder Consultation Report pages 2-3).
+And a feedback round has been conducted again from 2-6-2013 to 2-8-2013.
+It has been conducted in 2 ways.
+First an Email has been sent to all the GS supporting NGOs and local entities and NGOs along with a copy to the DNA, VVB and GS requesting their feedback on the documents provided in through a link to GS registry.
+Again a reminder also has been sent to all these individuals and organizations requesting their feedback.
+The second way of stakeholder feedback round has been conducted by made available the PDD, LSC report and Passport at the relevant gram panchayaths and requesting the public in general through a notice on those office broads to send their feedback.
+Prescribed feedback forms were also made available in those establishments for public consumption. (c.f Stakeholder Consultation Report pages 29 and 52-60).

 The next paragraph is part of the Report on consideration of comments received:

 The comments did not influence the project design, as no negative comments and assessments that could influence the project design were received from stakeholders.
 Stakeholders liked and welcomed the project idea.
 Negative comments were only related to reasons behind project area restriction – why it cannot be expanded to other taluks and to households with less cattle.
 Households with fewer cattle may not profit from the biogas reactors as the reactors would not generate enough biogas.
 Project expansion to other taluks may be possible if a biomass availability study can be conducted and if it shows a high share of non-renewable biomass.

+There were not concern raised by stakeholders during the consultations meeting, the parameter identified in Safeguarding Principles Assessment table (Appendix 1) and already included in section D.2 were positive aspects of the project activity which monitor the impact of the project in SDG 2 and 15 (Application of sludge) identified in GS4GG transition annex.

 E.2 Final continuous input / grievance mechanism